 Definition of a Fraction

 A fraction represents a part of a whole.
 It consists of two numbers: the numerator, which indicates how many parts we have, and the denominator, which indicates the total number of equal parts the whole is divided into.
-For example, in the fraction 3/4, the numerator is 3, and the denominator is 4.
-This means we have 3 parts out of a total of 4 equal parts.
+As an example, in the fraction 3/4, the numerator is 3, and the denominator is 4.
+Now, this means we have 3 parts out of a total of 4 equal parts.
 Understanding this basic definition is crucial for grasping the concept of multiplying fractions.

 Basic Rules of Multiplication